Ingo Swann: Out-of-body experiment

-In 1972 in the newsletter of the American Society for Psychical Research (ASPR), their director of research Karlis Osis described his personal controlled out-of-body (OOB) experiment with Swann.
+In 1972, in the newsletter of the American Society for Psychical Research (ASPR), their director of research Karlis Osis described his personal controlled out-of-body (OOB) experiment with Swann.
 The targets that Swann was to attempt to describe and illustrate were on a shelf two feet from the ceiling and several feet above Swann's head.
-Osis does not describe the height of the ceiling.
-Swann suggests, the ceiling was 14 feet in height.
-The room was illuminated by two kitchen-style overhead fixtures.
-Swann sat alone in the chamber with wires from electrodes fastened to his head running through the wall behind him.
+Osis did describe the height of the ceiling.
+Swann suggested that the ceiling was 14 feet tall.
+Two kitchen-style overhead fixtures illuminated the room.
+Swann sat alone in the chamber, wires from electrodes fastened to his head running through the wall behind him.
 Swann sat just beneath the target tray.
 He was given a clipboard to use for sketching.
 Any movement while drawing did not result in "artifacts" in the brain readout.
 In Swann's book To Kiss Earth Goodbye there is a photograph of the objects on the shelf.
-Swann wrote that he was aware of most of the objects on shelf above his head, but he did not know it held four numbers on a side that would not have been visible if a reflecting surface had been angled near the end.
+Swann wrote that he knew most of the objects on a shelf above his head, but he did not know it held four numbers on a side that would not have been visible if a reflecting surface had been angled near the end.

-Psychological scales were developed for rating the quality and clarity (as subjectively described) by Swann of his OOB vision, which varied from time to time.
+Psychological scales were developed to rate the quality and clarity (as subjectively described) of Swann's OOB vision, which varied from time to time.
 The results were evaluated by blind judging.
-A psychologist, either Bonnie Preskari or Carole K. Silfen, was asked to match up Swann's responses without knowing for which target they were meant.
-She matched all the eight sessions.
-Osis stressed the odds about Swann being correct were forty thousand to one.
+A psychologist, Bonnie Preskari or Carole K. Silfen, was asked to match up Swann's responses without knowing which target they were meant.
+She matched all eight sessions.
+Osis stressed the odds of Swann being correct were forty thousand to one.
 There is no record of any experiments being performed in the dark.

-Together, Silfen and Swann prepared an unofficial report of later out-of-body experiments and circulated it to 500 members of the ASPR, before the ASPR board was aware of it.
-According to Swann, Silfen has disappeared and cannot be located.
-He was searching for her and was asking for the public's help.
-According to Swann, in April 1972 a move was made at the ASPR in New York to discredit him and throw him out, because he was a Scientologist.
+Silfen and Swann prepared an unofficial report of later out-of-body experiments and circulated it to 500 members of the ASPR before the ASPR board was aware of it.
+According to Swann, Silfen had disappeared and could not be located.
+While searching for her, he also sought help from the general public.
+Swann claimed that in April 1972, the ASPR in New York attempted to discredit him and expel him due to his affiliation with Scientology.